substrate-system/password-field/README.md

 - `display-name` - Display name for the field
 - `required` - Whether the field is required
 - `autocomplete` - Autocomplete attribute (defaults to 'new-password')
-- `isVisible` - Whether the password is visible (affects button icon)
+- `visible` - Whether the password is visible (affects button icon)
 - Any other attributes will be passed through to the text-input component

 > [!NOTE]